Loading...

 • Once they have come inside to overwinter, total control is nearly impossible as locating all infested voids is difficult.

-Mechanical Prevention to Get Rid of Box Elder Bugs
+Mechanical Prevention for Box Elder Bugs

 • Plug weep holes with wire mesh.